 Make a Professional Website using HostFiti Website Builder

 Having a professional business website helps you establish credibility as a business.
 Make your professional website using our drag and drop website builder in minutes and make it convenient for your customers to contact you.

 Starting from $14.99/mo inclusive of bulk SMS, hosting & unlimited email accounts.

-ContentsWhat Does the Cost of a Website Consist of?Website Cost FactorsOption 1: Do Everything Yourself – About KSH 4,000/YearOption 2: Hire a Web designer – KSH 15,000 to KSH 100,000 per Website We’ve just added a new and easier way for you to log in to your website: Passwordless Logins.
-The Problem With Passwords If you …
+ContentsWhat Does the Cost of a Website Consist of?Website Cost FactorsOption 1: Do Everything Yourself – About KSH 4,000/YearOption 2: Hire a Web designer – KSH 15,000 to KSH 100,000 per Website There is always some scope for improvement!
+Today, we are very excited to announce the launch of our most ambitious update to our …

-ContentsWhat Does the Cost of a Website Consist of?Website Cost FactorsOption 1: Do Everything Yourself – About KSH 4,000/YearOption 2: Hire a Web designer – KSH 15,000 to KSH 100,000 per Website Affiliate marketing is the process of earning a commission by promoting other people’s (or company’s) products.
-You find a product you like, promote …
+ContentsWhat Does the Cost of a Website Consist of?Website Cost FactorsOption 1: Do Everything Yourself – About KSH 4,000/YearOption 2: Hire a Web designer – KSH 15,000 to KSH 100,000 per Website Over the last year, our team has released dozens of updates with minor features and fixes.
+Our latest update features undo/redo and copy/paste. …